Last Updated on

-Transportation is, by far, the most costly expense together with Alcohol when traveling in Thailand.
+Transportation is, by far, the most costly expense, together with Alcohol when travelling in Thailand.

-Tourist V.I.P busses are often far from V.I.P and drops you far from the city center, so you will end up paying a high taxi fee to get to the center.
-You it’s much better not to take the local V.I.P busses.
+Tourist V.I.P busses are often far from V.I.P and drop you far from the city centre, so you will end up paying a high taxi fee to get to the centre.
+So it’s much better not to take the local V.I.P busses.

-Train is by far the most comfortable way of traveling in Thailand.
+The train is by far the most comfortable way of travelling in Thailand.
 The tickets are pricey compared to the general cost of Thailand.

 A second class ticket from Bangkok to Chang Mai is 29USD.

-Because of the conflict in the eastern part of the country and the local economy being at a horrible state, Ukraine is a perfect country to visit for travelers that want to stay in a cheap place.
+Because of the conflict in the eastern part of the country and the local economy is at a horrible state, Ukraine is a perfect country to visit for travellers that want to stay in a cheap place.
 Ukraine is actually cheaper than most Asian countries now.

 The average monthly salary in Kiev is no more than 200 USD, so it’s easy to imagine how much you will get in Ukraine for 969 USD a month.